IntoTheDev/Object-Pooling-for-Unity/README.md

 - Easy to integrate with already written spawn systems
 - Callbacks OnSpawn & OnDespawn for resseting after object being used

+## How to Install
+### Git Installation

+If you have Git on your computer, you can open Package Manager indside Unity, select "Add package from Git url...", and paste link ```https://github.com/IntoTheDev/Object-Pooling-for-Unity.git```

+or

+Open the manifest.json file of your Unity project.
+Add ```"com.intothedev.objectpooling": "https://github.com/IntoTheDev/Object-Pooling-for-Unity.git"```

+### Manual Installation
+Download latest package from the Release section Import ObjectPooling.unitypackage to your Unity Project

 ## Usage
 ### How to populate pool:
 ```csharp